Explore even more! Book a second 2022 holiday and save 20% if your second holiday is a river, yacht or ocean cruise of 8 days or more.

 At the appropriate time you will be transferred to the airport for your flight home.

 The price of this holiday is based on two people sharing a twin room.
-Single rooms are subject to availability at the relevant supplement.
-The price includes return flights, seven nights’ accommodation with breakfast and four dinners, all local taxes and transfers, all tours as mentioned, entrances to the Norman Palace, Pellegrino wine Cantina and Salt Museum and the services of a Riviera Travel tour manager.
+Double sole occupancy rooms are subject to availability at the relevant supplement.
+The price includes:

 All transfer times listed here are approximate, and dependent on traffic.
 If you have a question regarding transfer times please don't hesitate to contact us.